 Taking Your Business Online Requires More Than A Web Site

-A worthwhile article from the Wall Street Journal came up in my Google Alerts this morning (what?
-You track your boss’ name too, right?), and it’s some pretty interesting stuff.
-It tells the story of the challenges that go into bringing your offline business online.
-I think it caught my eye because of all the times I’ve seen people botch up the process.
-They hear about the Internet and that people are making money on it and immediately want in.
-They head over to their computer, spend a few minutes trying to figure out how to turn the darn thing on, and then create a single page Web site that does nothing but mark their territory and make them look really old.
-This kind of “Digital marketing” is as effective as writing your company phone number on the wall inside a public bathroom and waiting for the phone to ring.
+Did you know that there is one situation that is all too common these days?
+Get rich, quick schemes.
+People hear about the Internet and that people are making money on it and immediately want in.
+They also buy into all the online scams claiming you can make money overnight (spoiler: overnight success is nearly impossible, even online).
+But, because they buy into the hysteria and intrigue, they head over to their computer, spend a few minutes trying to figure out how to turn the darn thing on, and then create a single website that does nothing but mark their territory and make them look old.
+This kind of “Internet marketing” is as effective as writing your company phone number on the wall inside a public bathroom and waiting for the phone to ring.

 Obviously, making an offline business successful online takes a lot more work than that.
 That’s why the search engine optimization industry even exists.
 If all you needed to rank and increase sales was a page hosted on Geocities, we’d all be making a lot more money than we currently are, but it’s not.
 Developing an online presence actually takes work.
 And more than that, sometimes it requires that you have an entirely different skill set than you currently do.